-The Analytical Services Program (ASP) works to assure DOE managers, workers and the public that the data results acquired from analytical environmental laboratories are valid, reliable, defensible, and that treatment and disposal of DOE low-level radioactive and mixed waste is accomplished in accordance with all applicable regulations and in a manner protective of human health and the environment.
-The ASP is a corporate program, servicing all Departmental program line organizations, including the National Nuclear Security Administration.
+The Analytical Services Program (ASP) assures DOE manager, workers and the public that the data results acquired from analytical environmental laboratories are valid, reliable, defensible, and that treatment and disposal of DOE low-level radioactive and mixed waste is accomplished in accordance with all applicable regulations and in a manner protective of human health and the environment.
+The ASP is a Departmental corporate program servicing all DOE program line organizations and field element sites, including the National Nuclear Security Administration.

 DEPARTMENT OF ENERGY'S CONSOLIDATED AUDIT PROGRAM